-Social Security's funding comes directly from its beneficiaries-workers-through a regular payroll tax called FICA, short for the Federal Insurance Contributions Act.6 Because Social Security taxes wages, it's important in this context to understand the distinction between wages and income.
+Social Security's funding comes directly from its beneficiaries-workers-through a regular payroll tax called FICA, short for the Federal Insurance Contributions Act.
+Because Social Security taxes wages, it's important in this context to understand the distinction between wages and income.
 Wages are what you receive in your paycheck.
 Income is broader; it includes wages plus whatever other money you receive.
-Selling stock at a profit or renting out a home, for example, generate income, but not wages.
+Selling stock at a profit or renting out a home are sources of income, but not of wages.
 Social Security, a program for workers, taxes only wages, not other forms of income.
-(See "Who Isn't Covered by Social Security?" on page 8.)
+(See "Who Isn't Covered by Social Security" on page 8.)

 Contributions to Social Security are 12.4% of a worker's wages.
-Half $(6.2\%)^7$ is deducted from the worker's paycheck and half is paid by the employer.
-In 2011 and 2012, the worker share was temporarily reduced from 6.2% to 4.2% under the "payroll tax holiday" as an economic stimulus measure, with the missing income reimbursed to Social Security from the government's general fund.
-Self-employed workers pay both the employer and the employee side (but they can deduct half from income taxes).
+Half (6.2%) is deducted from the worker's paycheck and half is paid by the employer.
+Self-employed workers pay both the employer and the employee side (but they can deduct half from their income taxes).
 However, not all of a worker's wages are subject to the payroll tax.
 Wages are subject to the tax only up to a certain earnings level, which is called the taxable maximum, or the tax cap.
 The cap rises each year based on changes in the average wages of all American workers.
-In 2012 the limit was \$110,100, meaning that only the first \$110,100 of earnings was taxed for Social Security and the rest, no matter how much, was not.8
+In 2015 the limit was \$118,500, meaning that only the first \$118,500 of earnings was taxed for Social Security and the rest, no matter how much, was not.

-For example, the assistant police chief of the City of Miami Beach (salary \$172,000 in 2012) will make the same payroll contribution to Social Security, or \$4,624.20, as Miami Heat forward LeBron James (salary \$16,022,500 in 2012).
-(If not for the temporary payroll tax reduction which reduced the payroll tax from 6.2% to 4.2% of wages, they would have each paid \$6,826.20 in 2012.)
+For example, the police chief of Oklahoma City (salary of about \$173,000 in 2015) will make the same payroll contribution to Social Security, or \$7,347, as Oklahoma City Thunder forward Kevin Durant (salary of \$20,158,622 in 2015).
 The tax cap is an important concept to understand because changing the amount of wages subject to Social Security contributions (that is, raising the cap) is frequently discussed as a possible reform to Social Security.